sfrommer/ScreepsStarterVisualStudioCode/README.md

-## Start Template for Screeps Workspace in Visual Studio Code
+## Starting template for Screeps Workspace in Visual Studio Code

 This repo is intended to create a Workspace in VS Code.
-It has autocompletion and you can copy your scripts to your local Screeps Folder(s) with Gulp.
+It features autocompletion and you can copy your scripts to your local Screeps Folder(s) with Gulp.
-Because local folders are used, this Workspace is only suitable if you play with the Steam Client.
-It is possible to use without, though.
-Check the bottom of this page if you're interested.
+Because local folders are used, this Workspace is only suitable if you play using the Steam Client.
+It is possible to use without it, though.
+Check the bottom of this page if you're interested in that.

 ---
 ### Setup Instructions